-Nearly every working age person in America is covered by SSDI.
+More than every working age person in America is covered by SSDI.
 Over 160 million people, including 91% of those aged 21 through 64, pay part of their wages towards Social Security programs.
 This is especially important in light of estimates that one out of every three workers today will need disability benefits before retirement age.

 Most people who receive SSDI benefits are in their 50s and 60s.
 The majority worked in unskilled or semi-skilled work, like construction or other physical types of labor.

 What Benefits Does the Social Security Disability Insurance Program Provide?

 The amount of SSDI benefits a person will receive is based on his or her salary prior to their disability.
 SSDI payments usually replace a little less than half of your past earnings (subject to a cap for higher-earning individuals).

 SSDI benefits do not provide a lot of money, even though 80% of recipients use it as their main source of income.
 As a result, 20% of people receiving SSDI benefits live in poverty.
 Without SSDI, however, the number of disabled persons living in poverty would be far greater.

 The average disabled worker receives $1,140 per month in SSDI benefits.
 After two years, SSDI recipients are also eligible for Medicare, which also helps to ease the financial burdens of the disabled.